Jereds/RandomStructureGenerator/README.md

 # RandomStructureGenerator
  Randomly generate structures when loading new chunks.
+Structures come from WorldEdit schematics.